melruark/Resume_Ruark-Melody/README.md

 ### University of Washington, School of Medicine ###
 #### *07/2012 - 06/2014* | Administrative Assistant Supervisor ####

-* Principal assistant to division chief, director, and fellowship director to independently prioritize and track critical tasks and requests for leadership time
+* Principal assistant to division chief, director, and fellowship director to independently prioritize and track critical tasks and requests for leadership time.
   * Served as a confidential liaison between UW Pain Division leadership and internal and external clients, coordinated complex meetings and events across competing deadlines.
 * Project lead fielding incoming, high-level administrative contacts on legally complex issues with extreme diplomacy, discretion, and confidentiality to ensure compliance with the integrity of UW policies and procedures.
 Identified and developed legal consultation fee-for-service process.
   * Collaborated with UW Physicians on billing process, and acted as a point of contact for the division on all legal consults.
   * Project plan increased access to medical consults from 8 weeks to 1 week, and division increased medical-legal cases from 4 in a two-year period to 6 cases completed in Fiscal Year 2013, generating $2,650 for the division.
 Organized, maintained, and retrieved confidential filing system of all legal documentation.
 Designed reporting system to track, compile, and interpret data for requested fiscal reports.
 Summarized program to internal and external audiences as needed.
 * Project lead for the OAT Telehealth Program.
 Served as a liaison between UW Pain Medicine Division and rural clinics requesting Telehealth consultations with Pain Medicine Specialists for chronic pain patients.
 Tracked all in-coming requests; worked with rural clinics to schedule consultations with referred patients, tracked appointments and patient data to create monthly data reports for program research coordinator.
 * Implemented action plan to facilitate webpage design for The Scan | Design Foundation Grant.
 Collaborated with the UW Advancement Office, The Scan | Design Foundation, and the department website manager to develop content, launch the webpage, and link it across multiple websites.
 * Collaborated with clinical staff to revise division intranet and public webpages.
-Use increased among staff, patients, and community providers
+Use increased among staff, patients, and community providers.

 ### Foreign Service Institute United States Department of State | Washington, D.C. ###